 Fourth-year courses offer students the opportunity to pursue specialized topics in seminars.
 These seminars may focus in depth on topics that were covered in lower level lecture courses.
 The topics covered often reflect the current research interests of the instructor.

-Students who enrol in the Political Science Specialist Program will be required to complete a course introducing them to research methods (POL 242Y).
+Students who enroll in the Political Science Specialist Program will be required to complete a course introducing them to research methods (POL 222H and POL232H).
 The course is an introduction to some of the major approaches and techniques employed in contemporary Political Science to describe, explain and interpret the political world we study.
 No prior background in mathematics or experience with computers is required.
 Students will have the opportunity to learn how to use statistics, computers, the Internet and other basic research tools.